osaxma/dfs/ANALYSIS_SERVER_NOTES.md

     The approach above was tested and it works.
 No errors are reported even if they exist and requests are handled for excluded files.

-- [search.findTopLevelDeclarations](https://htmlpreview.github.io/?https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server/doc/api.html#request_search.findTopLevelDeclarations) searches the entire project and its packages (seen results coming from `~/.pub_cache).
-Need to find if there's a way to scope the search to the root directory.
+- [search.findTopLevelDeclarations](https://htmlpreview.github.io/?https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server/doc/api.html#request_search.findTopLevelDeclarations) searches the entire project and its packages (I've seen results coming from `~/.pub_cache).
+I could not find a way to scope the search to the root directory of the project (i.e. analysis root).

-    The following was a discussion from [Dart-Code Discord server](https://discord.com/channels/615553440969392147/697786943114838067/927221624338538566):
+    The following was a discussion on [Dart-Code Discord server](https://discord.com/channels/615553440969392147/697786943114838067/927221624338538566) about this issue:

     **Question by @osaxma:**